Breadcrumb

 Appendix A in the NOFO states that the stipends indicated are for a full calendar year and must be prorated for the training period.
 However, this does not mean that the grantee must use the stipend amount to determine an hourly rate.
 Grantees have discretion to determine a fair compensation for their trainees within the cap.
 Where lesser amounts are awarded, you must also develop a written policy which identifies the basis for such variation and to ensure equitable distribution of stipend amounts across trainees given their time commitment to the program.

-The HHS Grants Policy Statement (PDF - 1 MB) also provides information about stipend levels: “A stipend is provided as a subsistence allowance for fellows to help defray living expenses during the training experience.
+The HHS Grants Policy Statement (PDF) also provides information about stipend levels: “A stipend is provided as a subsistence allowance for fellows to help defray living expenses during the training experience.
 It is not provided as a condition of employment with either the Federal government or the sponsoring organization.
 Stipends must be paid in accordance with stipend levels established by the OPDIV, which are based on a 12-month full-time training appointment.
 In the event of early termination, the stipend will be prorated according to the amount of time spent in training…”

 The stipend amount does not need to be equivalent to FTE of the full stipend amount and can differ (higher or lower).
 It may vary based on a number of factors, such as cost of living and number of hours engaged in training.
 However, you should consider the implications of paying the equivalent of a higher amount when compared to what is paid to full-time trainees.
 It is ultimately up to the grantee institution’s policies to ensure the payments are equitable and to ensure the policy is applied consistently across trainees.